rspamd/rspamd/doc/faq.md

 }
 ```

-In this case, if `test1` and `test2` both matches their joint score won't be more than `15`.
+In this case, if `test1` and `test2` both match, their joint score won't be more than `15`.

-### Why some symbols are missing in the metric configuration
+### Why are some symbols missing in the metric configuration

-It is now possible to set up rules completely from lua.
-That allows to set all necessary attributes without touching of configuration files.
-However, it is still possible to override this default scores in any configuration file.
+It is now possible to set up rules completely using Lua.
+This allows setting all necessary attributes without touching the configuration files.
+However, it is still possible to override the default scores in any configuration file.
 Here is an example of such a rule:

 ~~~lua
 rspamd_config.LONG_SUBJ = {